Generative Adversarial Networks for Image Super-Resolution: A Survey

 \section{Abstract}

 Single image super-resolution (SISR) has played an important role in the field of image processing.
-Recent generative adversarial networks (GANs) can achieve excellent results on low-resolution images with small samples.
+Recent generative adversarial networks (GANs) can achieve excellent results on low-resolution images.
 However, there are little literatures summarizing different GANs in SISR.
 In this paper, we conduct a comparative study of GANs from different perspectives.
-We first take a look at developments of GANs.
-Second, we present popular architectures for GANs in big and small samples for image applications.
-Then, we analyze motivations, implementations and differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners.
-Next, we compare performance of these popular GANs on public datasets via quantitative and qualitative analysis in SISR.
+We begin by surveying the development of GANs and popular GAN variants for image-related applications, and then analyze motivations, implementations and differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners, where these GANs are analyzed via integrating different network architectures, prior knowledge, loss functions and multiple tasks.
+Secondly, we compare the performances of these popular GANs on public datasets via quantitative and qualitative analysis in SISR.
 Finally, we highlight challenges of GANs and potential research points for SISR.